 Trade-Offs

 Every system architecture decision involves trade-offs.
-The CTA exam specifically tests your ability to identify, articulate, and defend these trade-offs.
+The CTA exam specifically tests the ability to identify, articulate, and defend those trade-offs.
 This page consolidates the major trade-off dimensions across Domain 1.

 How judges evaluate trade-offs

-CTA judges do not expect a “perfect” answer.
-They expect you to demonstrate that you understand what you are giving up with every choice.
-Saying “I chose X because of benefit A, and I accept the trade-off of limitation B, which I mitigate by doing C” is significantly stronger than “I chose X because it is the best option.”
+Judges do not expect a perfect answer.
+They expect a demonstration that the trade-offs of each choice are understood.
+“I chose X because of benefit A, and I accept the trade-off of limitation B, which I mitigate by doing C” is far stronger than “I chose X because it is the best option.”

 Single-Org vs Multi-Org